jackd248/typo3-environment-indicator/Documentation/Indicators/BackendTopbar.rst

             ])
         ]
     );

-Additional optional configuration keys:

-- :code:`removeTransition` (bool): With this option you can remove the color to black transition on the right side of the topbar (not relevant for v13).
-Default is :code:`false`.

 ..  note::
     The backend topbar is a feature, which can also be shown in production environments.
 Use the :ref:`extension settings <extconf-backend.contextProduction>` to enable, disable or restrict it.